tom4sg/nyu_corner_datathon_2025/README.md

 # NYU x Corner Datathon 2025 Solution

-This notebook implements a RAG recommendation system in Python to match open-ended user queries with NYC venues using structured tags, reviews, and image data.
+Won 1st place in NYU DSC 2025 Datathon - This notebook implements a RAG recommendation system in Python to match open-ended user queries with NYC venues using structured tags, reviews, and image data.

 ---